DimitrisManolopoulos/Countries-App/README.md

 ## Usage

-To run the application, ensure you have Java installed and execute the JAR file.
 The GUI provides buttons for each feature mentioned, allowing the user to interact with the application seamlessly.

 ## Start menu